ZimnyTest/Premium/README.md

 * Ready-to-use - doesn't require any configuration to work.
 * Relatively small filesize - only 275 kB of code.
 #### General features
-* User settings stored in cookies/localStorage, applied for all Premium channels
+* User settings stored in cookies/localStorage, applied for all rooms powered by Synchtube Premium (you don't have to configure each channel separately)
-* Synchtube logo in the navbar (only for Synchtube server)
+* Synchtube logo in the navigation bar (only for Synchtube server)
 * Channel ID instead of default server name
 * Extended "Layout" menu in the navigation bar
 * Media progress bar (can be disabled by a user)
-* Premium credits added to footer
+* Synchtube Premium credits added to footer
+* Additional chat notifications
-* Elements added to default layout:
+* List of all new elements added to default layout:
-  * 2 navigation bar handling icons
+  * 2 navigation bar icons
   * 3 chat header and 4 playlist footer labels
   * "Colors" menu button next to "Emote List"
   * Chat controls - group of 4/5 buttons
   * Menu button added to playlist controls
-  * 2 menu buttons and "Favourites panel" button added to player controls
+  * 2 menu buttons and "favourites list" button added to player controls
 ### List of user options and functions
 #### General layout
 * Modal windows without fading background